fplmelo/ecoa/content/en/authors/Ana Maria/_index.md

 ---
-bio:
-I have a degree in Biological Sciences from the Federal Rural University of Pernambuco/Academic Unit of Serra Talhada, specialist in Environmental Education and Sustainability in the semi-arid region of Pernambuco and a master's degree in Biodiversity and Conservation with an emphasis on peracarid crustacean ecology from the same institution.
-I am currently doing my PhD in the Postgraduate Program in Ethnobiology and Nature Conservation, at the Federal Rural University of Pernambuco, where I seek to understand the effects of the invasion of an exotic grass and nutrient availability on the plant community and of soil arthropods in a regenerating area.
+bio: I seek to understand the effects of the invasion of an exotic grass and nutrient availability on the plant community and of soil arthropods in a regenerating area od dry forest.
 education:
   courses:
   - course: BSc in Biological Sciences